sagelga/sagelga/docs/README.md

 footer: Copyright © 2019-2022 Kunanon Srisuntiroj
 ---

-# Hi!
-Greetings!
-Welcome to my GitHub Profile README.
-Learn more about what I do and what I've done, visit [www.sagelga.com](https://www.sagelga.com/).

 Active writer and founder of [ByteSide.one](https://byteside.one/th/) Thailand-based publication on Gaming and Technology since 2020; available in Thai and soon available in English.

 Speaking of the site, we recently launced a brighter and smarter site for seamless navigation and enjoyment.
 See it for yourself!